rushsteve1/trash-d/README.md

 You can build it with Dub using `dub build` and run tests with `dub test`.

-Alternatively you can build with GDC using `gdc source/trash.d source/app.d -o trash`.
+CMake build files can be generated using `dub generate cmake`.

 ### Installing